pzq123456/EVChargerSite/dev.md

 ## Part 3 Global EV Data Initiative Membership Terms

-> If you are currently not a member of the Global EV Data Initiative, you do agree to the following Membership Terms:
+> If you are currently not a member of the Global EV Data Initiative, you need to the following Membership Terms:

 <MembershipAgreement
   @all-agreed="handleAllAgreed" v-model="agreementStatus"